vsdip/vsdRiscvScl180/readme.md

 ```
 This should update the caravel_snthesis.v file in [./synthesis/output](./synthesis/output) folder
 ### GLS Setup
-11. Modify and verify following variables in Makefile at path [./GLS/Makefile](./GLS/Makefile) according to your paths
+11. Modify and verify following variables in Makefile at path [./gls/Makefile](./gls/Makefile) according to your paths
 ```
 SCL PDK Path
 GCC Path
 SCL IO Path
 ```

-12. Modify synthesized netlist at path [./synthesis/output/caravel_synthsis.v](./synthesis/output/caravel_synthesis.v) to remove blackboxed modules
+12. Modify synthesized netlist at path [./synthesis/output/vsdcaravel_synthsis.v](./synthesis/output/caravel_synthesis.v) to remove blackboxed modules
    - Remove following modules
    ```
-   simple_por
+   dummy_por
    RAM128
    housekeeping
    ```
    - add following lines at the beginning of the netlist file to import the blackboxed modules from functional rtl
    ```
-   `include "simple_por.v"
+   `include "dummy_por.v"
    `include "RAM128.v
    `include "housekeeping.v"
    ```
 ###  GLS Execution
-13. open a terminal and cd to the location of Makefile i.e. [./GLS](./GLS)
+13. open a terminal and cd to the location of Makefile i.e. [./gls](./gls)
-14. Replace 1'b0 from caravel.v file with vssa.
+14. Replace 1'b0 from vsdcaravel.v file with vssa.
 15. make sure hkspi.vvp file has been deleted from the GLS folder
 16. Run following command to generate vvp file for GLS
    ```